-The purpose of this recertification course is two-fold: 1) to provide participants with updated and novel evidence-based concepts in vestibular medicine and 2) to reflect on your professional growth from competency to proficiency.
 After completing your competency-based course(s) and putting your knowledge and skills into practice, it’s likely you can more clearly and quickly identify relevant and irrelevant information.
-Having more experiences in vestibular-related patient care provides us with more confidence to utilize our working knowledge and apply it to solving new problems.
+Having more experience in vestibular-related patient care provides us with more confidence to utilize our working knowledge and apply it to solving new problems.
 We gain a deeper understanding of alternative options and our decision-making capabilities become less labored and intuitive.

 - Certificate of Competency in Vestibular Rehabilitation (CCVR) Course - 360 Neuro Health Institute